Find a Pest Control Professional

 National Pest Management Association offers insight into “what’s bugging” Americans

-FAIRFAX Va. – When it comes to pests, Americans say mosquitoes, stinging insects and ticks cause them most concern during the summer, according to a new survey conducted by Harris Interactive on behalf of The National Pest Management Association (NPMA).
+FAIRFAX, Va.
+(August 26, 2013) – When it comes to pests, Americans say mosquitoes, stinging insects and ticks cause them most concern during the summer, according to a new survey conducted by Harris Interactive on behalf of The National Pest Management Association (NPMA).
 More than half of those concerned about any pests during the summer say they are worried about contracting a disease as the number one reason behind their concern.

 “It’s no wonder mosquitoes are of most concern for the public, considering last year was one of the deadliest West Nile virus seasons on record, with 286 fatal cases reported by the Centers for Disease Control and Prevention,” noted Missy Henriksen, vice president of public affairs for NPMA.
 “However, as we see from our survey, the public is also rightfully concerned about other pests that can transmit disease and cause other health problems.”